joinemm/discord-techbbs-bot/README.md

-## Discord bot template
+## TechBBS bot

-Starting point for a python discord bot
+Tracks new sell listings on TechBBS

 ---